-Local fishermen use ancestral methods, such as the mallorquín – three panels of netting tied to a line of buoys – or the nasa, a square chicken-wire or wooden trap with a funnel submerged in the water.
+Local fishermen use ancestral methods, such as the mallorquín – three panels of netting tied to a line of buoys – or the nasa, a cylindrical chicken-wire or wooden trap with a funnel submerged in the water.
 But fewer fish mean they must venture into deeper waters, making it difficult to keep up the craft.

 Coraly Cruz Mejías, GPJ Puerto Rico